abratchik/UPSCore/README.md

 <tr><td>QBV</td><td>Query UPS for battery information</td></tr>
 <tr><td>D</td><td>Toggle display on or off</td></tr>
 <tr><td>Dn</td><td>Set the brightness level for the display where <b>n</b> is representing the brightness level and can be from 0 to 4</td></tr>
+<tr><td>DM</td><td>Change the display mode.
+The effect of this command depends on the type of the display used.
+For TM1640 it is showing the input and output frequency.
+Not supported for HD44780 with 20x04 screen</td></tr>
 <tr><td>T</td><td>Invoke a quick battery self-test</td></tr>
 <tr><td>Tn</td><td>Invoke a battery self-test lasting n (.2→.9, 01→99) minutes</td></tr>
 <tr><td>CT</td><td>Cancel the self-test</td></tr>